Ward Jackson Park

 Ward Jackson Park is a municipal park located in Hartlepool, England.
 It is named after Ralph Ward Jackson, a local industrialist, who founded West Hartlepool in the 19th century.
 In later life, Ward Jackson encountered financial difficulties and a fund was established to help him out in his old age.
 In view of his sudden death, the money collected was used to create a public park.

-The park contains a small children's playground, pond with various bird visitors, band stand, fountain and a cafeteria as well as open green space.
+It is Grade II listed in Historic England's Register of Parks and Gardens.

 History

 The park was established in 1883 in memory of the founder of West Hartlepool, Ralph Ward Jackson (1806–1880).
 The land for the park was purchased by a Mr Wooler of Sandberge Hall near Darlington.
 The 17 acre site was purchased by public subscription, 2 acre being donated by Wooler himself.
 The lodge house dates from 1883, the bandstand and the fountain from 1901 and the clock tower at the Grange Road entrance from 1923.

 The park lies on a gently undulating site which had been agricultural land known as Old Cow Pasture belong to Tunstall Hall which lies to the south-west.
 A competition for the park's design was won by the architect T.W.
 Helliwell and the landscape gardener Lister Kershaw but in order to save money, the development was finally assigned to Matthew Scott.
 It is bounded on the east by Park Avenue, on the west and south by Elwick Road and to the north by private home.